fiskaltrust/release-notes/portal/portal-sprint-106.md

 ### Reworked Agencies Page

 The Agencies  Page in Portal has been reworked and now the user experience has been greatly improved.
-All functionalities are kept but the user -aside from a significant improvement in the performance of the page- will also notice an improved experience when it comes to the following functionalities:
+All functionalities are kept but the user -aside from a significant improvement in the performance of the page- will also notice an improved experience when it comes to the following functionalities, as it can be shown in the pictures below:
 - Searching
 - Sorting
 - Pagination